rafaelbiriba/my-local-putio/README.md

 The easiest script to synchronize all your [Put.io](http://put.io) files locally.

-For now the script only supports download the content from your account and keep it locally.
+After the download, you can enable the option to remove the files from Put.io and also download your preferred subtitles if available in Put.io.

 ### Features

-- Check and skip already downloaded files
+- Check and skip already downloaded files.
+- Resume broken/stopped downloads, so you don't have to start from the begin of your huge file.
 - Supports SOCKS5 proxy for an even more secure and anonymous transfer, with kill switch, so the application will stop if the proxy became unavailable.
 No leak connections.
-- Resume broken/stopped downloads, so you don't have to start from the begin of your huge file.
+- Option to delete the file from put.io after the download
+- Option to download your preferred subtitles from Put.io.
 - Simple and easy to run
-- Option to delete the file from put.io after the download

-#### Planned features:

-- Option to download the subtitle if available in put.io list

-#### Future or ideas: (Feel free to contribute to the list)

-- Add a magnet/torrent to the put.io account based on local files or references.
+- For free and forever free :)

 ## Copyright Disclaimer